-Even if you're in the "forever flexible" phase, many companies are using the early summer months to gently welcome employees back as they wish, offering a great deal of flexibility in schedule with a little bit of management.
-For these situations, manager and staff interaction is key so that everybody has a good understanding of hours and expectations.
+Even if you're in the "forever flexible" phase, many companies are using the early summer months to gently welcome employees back as they wish, offering a great deal of flexibility in schedules with a little management.
+Interaction between managers and staff is key in these situations so everybody understands hours and expectations.

 Level 4: Scheduling Refresh

 It's not quite as lawless as lower "levels," but it's not like the days of yore.
 Employees are encouraged to spend some days in the office, though it may not be the same 9 to 5, 5 days a week scheme.
-Set up your "office hours" on a team or individual employee-basis and embrace the best of both a collaborative atmosphere and a focused WFH environment.
+Set up your "office hours" on a team or individual employee basis, and embrace the best of a collaborative atmosphere and a focused WFH environment.

 Level 5: Business as Usual

-It's probably not like we never left but it's close.
-Regular full-time hours are reestablished and, for the most part, onsite employees have made their way back to their desks.
+It's probably not like we never left, but it's close.
+Regular full-time hours are reestablished, and most on-site employees have returned to their desks.
 For essential workers, low-risk areas, or industries that deal with sensitive information, this may have been in practice long ago.

 Transitions and Hybrids

-Even in offices that are encouraging a full return, it's entirely possible that some employees will transition to a fully-remote position.
-Maintain the technological progresses that were made during peak WFH and ensure that these forever offsite employees are still included in meetings, brainstorming sessions, and other collaborative activities.
+Even in offices encouraging a full return, some employees may transition to a fully-remote position.
+Maintain the technological progress made during peak WFH and ensure that these forever off-site employees are still included in meetings, brainstorming sessions, and other collaborative activities.
 It's a great time to ensure that meeting spaces and conference rooms are permanently equipped with screens and video cameras to keep the whole team in the loop.

-The rigorous disinfecting and cleaning guidelines set forth by COVID-19 led to one of the least virulent flu seasons of all time.
-For now, additional cleaning staff should be kept on, ensuring that the facility is constantly clean (especially as an increasing amount of people return to the office).
-For years to come, keep the same cleanliness standards in play during cold and flu season, encouraging employees to practice good personal hygiene as well as increased disinfecting measures throughout the facility.
+The rigorous disinfecting and cleaning guidelines established in response to COVID-19 led to one of the least virulent flu seasons of all time.
+For now, additional cleaning staff should be retained, ensuring the facility is constantly clean (especially as an increasing number of people return to the office).
+For years to come, keep the same cleanliness standards in play during cold and flu season, encouraging employees to practice good personal hygiene and increase disinfecting measures throughout the facility.

 While traditional cubicles offer adequate separation and privacy, some forms of collaborative desking are ill-advised for illness.
 However, not all open office desking is created equal:

 Especially in workplaces that intend to remain somewhat remote, a hoteling system might seem like an appealing option.
-This keeps desks completely void of personal items and supplies, allowing any onsite employee to sit at any open desk or cubicle.
-This has its downsides.
-Employees are often frustrated by the lack of personal expression and consistency, which is a considerable downside to hoteling.
+This keeps desks completely void of personal items and supplies, allowing any on-site employee to sit at any open desk or cubicle.
+Hoteling has considerable downsides: Employees are often frustrated by the lack of personal expression and consistency.

-This marvel of the modern workplace had its time in high-tech offices and agencies, bleeding into companies across the world that sought out a system that aims to create employee-enforced accountability.
-Inherently close-quarters benching is not only risky in the post-COVID workplace, but is a risky option during regular cold and flu season.
-Providing more employee privacy in the form of stand-alone workstations or moving to a cubicle-based system can prevent the spread of illness and increase employee morale.
+This marvel of the modern workplace had its time in high-tech offices and agencies, bleeding into companies worldwide that sought a system that aims to create employee-enforced accountability.
+Inherently close-quarters benching is not only risky for spreading COVID-19 but is a risky option during regular cold and flu season.
+Providing more employee privacy in the form of stand-alone workstations or moving to a cubicle-based system can prevent the spread of illnesses and increase employee morale.

 Cube, sweet cube.
-Even though the idea of a "cubicle farm" sounds like a drag, semi-private cubicles offer a higher degree of employee privacy with a wide variety of options to customize your space.
-These days, lower partitions can be supplemented with glass stackers on top, allowing for more natural light and a visually open atmosphere that still offers adequate protection from COVID along with some privacy.
+Even though the idea of a "cubicle farm" sounds like a drag, semiprivate cubicles offer a higher degree of employee privacy and a wide variety of options to customize your space.
+These days, lower partitions can be supplemented with glass stackers on top, allowing for more natural light and a visually open atmosphere that still offers adequate protection from COVID-19, along with some privacy.

-There are two huge benefits to a completely sequestered office: blissfully quiet workspace and the ability to have private meetings with one or two people.
-These closer quarters meetings are difficult to accommodate during COVID and, in the interest of distancing, it should be advised to use a larger conference area to conduct even small-scale meetings.
+A completely sequestered office offers 2 huge benefits: a blissfully quiet workspace and the ability to have private meetings with 1 or 2 people.
+These intimate meetings are difficult to accommodate during COVID*19, and, in the interest of distancing, it should be advised to use a larger conference area to conduct even small-scale meetings.
 Alternatively, collaborative portions of desks can be separated by acrylic partitions to create physical barriers for one-on-one meetings.

 Getting together in one room is becoming more and more commonplace.
-Preparing your conference rooms should still follow many of the initial return to work guidelines, however it is possible to start introducing more seating, so long as barriers and spacing are maintained.
-For now, it's best to keep a few conference chairs in storage to ensure that people are not crowding around tables and try to keep meetings in larger, better ventilated conference areas whenever possible.
+Preparing your conference rooms should still follow many of the initial return to work guidelines.
+However, it is possible to start introducing more seating so long as barriers and spacing are maintained.
+For now, it's best to keep a few conference chairs in storage to ensure that people are not crowding around tables.
+You can also keep meetings in larger, better-ventilated conference areas whenever possible.

-It's more important than ever to make sure that conference rooms and touchdown areas are tech-equipped to make sure WFH employees can stay engaged with their onsite counterparts.
-Seek out wall-mounted screens, video cameras, audio equipment, and computer docks that can be used by employees with a varying degree of tech skills.
+It's more important than ever to make sure conference rooms and touchdown areas are tech-equipped so WFH employees can stay engaged with their on-site counterparts.
+Seek wall-mounted screens, video cameras, audio equipment, and computer docks that employees with varying degrees of tech skills can use.

-We picked up a lot of healthy habits over the course of the COVID-19 pandemic, some of which we can carry on as ways to live a healthy and productive life at work, home, or work-from-home.
+We picked up a lot of healthy habits throughout the COVID-19 pandemic—some of which we can carry on as ways to live a healthy and productive life at work, home, or work-from-home.

 From ways to live a healthier life:

-- Take Sickness Seriously: Playing it safe and staying home can start with a work-from-home day when you're feeling just a little under the weather, stopping a potentially contagious illness from spreading needlessly.
-This decreases spread and speeds up recovery time for ill employees too.
+Take Sickness Seriously: Playing it safe and staying home can start with a work-from-home day when you're feeling just a little under the weather, stopping a potentially contagious illness from spreading needlessly.
+This also decreases spread and speeds up recovery time for ill employees.

-- Maybe Mask Up: After COVID passes, we can still take a page out of other countries' books and personally wear a mask during the onset of a cold when you have no choice but to leave the house.
+Maybe Mask Up: After COVID-19 passes, we can still take a page out of other countries' books and wear a mask during the onset of a cold when you have no choice but to leave the house.

-- Healthy Hand Hygiene: Twenty seconds with soap and water sure beats a quick rinse from time to time and there's no harm in keeping hand sanitizer always at the ready.
+Healthy Hand Hygiene: 20 seconds with soap and water sure beats a quick rinse, and there's no harm in keeping hand sanitizer nearby.

 To lessons learned about our working world:

-- Work-From-Home Works: Employers don't need to be hesitant to trust their employees when they're operating offsite.
+Work-From-Home Works: Employers don't need to be hesitant to trust their employees while operating off-site.
 The collaborative tools we need to succeed are implemented and at the ready whenever we need them.

-- Go Remote: More remote positions can be made available so that employers can find the perfect fit, even if they're outside of a densely populated city center or in a different place entirely.
+Go Remote: More remote positions can be made available so employers can find the perfect fit, even if they're outside a densely populated city center or entirely in a different location.

-- There's Many Ways to Work: Some people work better from home while others need a more structured, onsite approach.
-We have learned a lot about the tools we need to succeed, giving opportunities to those who have previously struggled with an onsite workday.
+There Are Many Ways to Work: Some people work better from home, while others need a more structured, on-site approach.
+We have learned a lot about the tools we need to succeed, giving opportunities to those who have previously struggled with an on-site workday.

 When to Relax

 A lot has changed since we started talking about a possible return to work in late 2020.
-Nearly every state has relaxed or eliminated restrictions, businesses of all kinds have started opening up, and, most importantly, we know more about the virus than we once did.
+Nearly every state has relaxed or eliminated restrictions, businesses of all kinds have started reopening their offices, and, most importantly, we know more about the virus than we once did.

-A lot of our previous recommendations were based on a worst-case scenario in offices that needed to open their doors and needed to be as safe as possible.
+Many of our previous recommendations were based on worst-case scenarios in offices that needed to open their doors while being as safe as possible.
 While there are numerous best practices to keep up with and many ways to go about a safe return to work, there are new priorities:

-- Encourage under-the-weather employees to work from home even if they're at the edge of a cold.
-Keeping the rest of the onsite staff healthy can foster the return to work process without triggering a mass infection of any illness.
+Encourage under-the-weather employees to work from home even if they're at the edge of a cold.
+Keeping the rest of the on-site staff healthy can foster the return to work process without triggering a mass infection of any type.

-A pandemic is still a medical crisis and peoples' healthcare information is still protected by HIPAA and ethical best practices for Human Resources departments.
-While it's tempting to ask for one's vaccination information, this is still information that an employee is not necessarily required to share.
+A pandemic is still a medical crisis, and peoples' healthcare information is still protected by HIPAA and ethical best practices for Human Resources departments.
+While asking for an employee's vaccination information is tempting, the employee is not necessarily required to share it.
 These requirements may differ by state and situation.
-Ensure that your HR department communicates expectations for medical privacy in a way that has been vetted by legal counsel.
-When in doubt, assume that the person you're working alongside is unvaccinated and take proper precautions for a safe workspace.
+Ensure that your HR department communicates expectations for medical privacy in a way that legal counsel has vetted.
+When in doubt, assume the person you're working alongside is unvaccinated and take proper precautions for a safe workspace.